- Place and identify chordates (including vertebrates) on a phylogenetic tree within the domain Eukarya

 - Triassic period: Both dinosaurs and mammals (non-placental) appear during the Triassic.

-- Cenozoic era: We will not break the Cenozoic down into periods, but the Cenozoic sees the flourishing of placental mammals, and the origin of cetaceans (eg., whales, dolphins), primates, great apes, and Homo sapiens.
+- Cenozoic era: We will not break the Cenozoic down into periods, but the Cenozoic sees the first undisputed fossil evidence of placental mammals, the flourishing of placental mammals, and the origin of cetaceans (eg., whales, dolphins), primates, great apes, and Homo sapiens.

 The spindle diagram below provides a visual for some of the events described above, with geologic periods of and eras of the Phanerozoic on the left.